Leboweeb/BAU-Notifications-Bot/readme.md

 4 - Do you accept feature requests?

-Absolutely, the more challenging and fun the better.
-I don't know what more you could do with a bot like this, but if you have any ideas let me know.
+### Absolutely, the more challenging and fun the better.
+I don't know what more you could do with a bot like this, but if you have any ideas let me know

 5 - How can I contribute?

-All of the code I use is freely available in this repository, make sure to send me a pull request if you feel the need to change anything, see the section below for building and setting up an instance of this bot.
+### All of the code I use is freely available in this repository, make sure to send me a pull request if you feel the need to change anything, see the section below for building and setting up an instance of this bot

 ## Contributing